 How to get around Corfu

-Scooters and ATVs are popular options on the island, but although they tend to be cheaper they are not as comfortable as cars, don’t allow you to bring a lot of stuff, and, most of all, cannot provide air conditioning or shelter against the harsh Mediterranean sun.
+Scooters and ATVs are popular options on the island.
+Still, although they tend to be cheaper, they are not as comfortable as cars, don’t allow you to bring a lot of stuff, and, most of all, cannot provide air conditioning or shelter against the harsh Mediterranean sun.
 Keep in mind that Corfu is a very late island, and it can take an hour or more to get from point to point.
 If going from the south to all the way north, expect almost two hours!
 So that may not be super comfortable on a moped or ATV.

 Compare Prices For Rental Cars on Corfu